• Skip to primary navigation

 I can get in a food rut from time to time in which I want to eat the same flavors over and over again.
 This just so happens to be one of those times.
 Please forgive me as I work, or shall I say eat, my way through it.
 I promise it will be over soon.

-1. Brown sugar - Use dark brown sugar for the best results, but if you only have light brown sugar, then you may use that instead.
+1. Brown sugar - Use dark brown sugar for the best results, but if you only have light brown sugar on hand, then you may use that instead.

 2. All-purpose flour - This recipe has not been tested with any flour substitute, but if you try it, then please let me know in the comments how it goes.

-3. Baking soda - Check the date before using.
+3. Baking soda - Check the date on the package before using.
 It will give the muffins rise and help to make them fluffy.

-4. Ground cinnamon - Gives the muffins their warm spicy flavor.
+4. Ground cinnamon - Gives the muffins their warm spice flavor.

 6. Salt - Balances out the sweet flavor.
-I mostly use kosher salt when baking.
+I mostly use kosher salt or baking salt when baking.

-7. Nutmeg - Ground nutmeg is another spice that helps create the gingerbread flavor in this muffin.
+7. Nutmeg - Ground nutmeg is another of the warming spices that helps create the nutty gingerbread flavor in this muffin.

 8. Egg - Use a large egg in this recipe to bind the muffin mixture together.

 9. Molasses - The main ingredient needed to create gingerbread.
-Do not skip or substitiute this ingredient.
+Do not skip or substitute this ingredient.
+Use unsulphured molasses and not blackstrap molasses.

 10. Buttermilk - Keeps the muffins moist and adds in more acid to the mixture.